-Tech executives identify the hottest IT skills for 2013 in a new Computerworld survey.
+Tech executives identify the hottest IT skill sets for 2013 in a new Computerworld survey.

-IT executives share their hiring plans for 2013 in Computerworld's new IT Forecast survey.
-Over 33% of the 334 respondents plan to take on new talent in 2013 - up from 29% in last year's survey and 23% in 2010.
-2013 heralds an exciting time in IT employment, as technical skill sets in the greatest demand focus on the development, integration and management of new technologies and innovations to grow the business and spur a competitive advantage.
+IT executives share their hiring plans for 2013 in Computerworld's annual IT Forecast.
+Over 33% of the 334 IT decision-makers surveyed plan to take on new talent in 2013 - up from 29% in last year's survey and 23% in 2010.
+2013 heralds an exciting time in IT employment, as the skill sets in the greatest demand are those that focus on the development, integration and management of new technologies and innovations to grow the business.

 Programming & Application Development